Planning an event is an exhaustive (and exhausting) process. From idea, to planning to execution, there’s one thing no event can go without: guests.

 Footer signature

-You started your event invitation with your name and logo, so aim to finish it the same way.
+You started your event email invitation templates with your name and logo, so aim to finish them the same way.

 Including your brand name, colors, logo, phone number and links to your social media in the footer lets unconvinced readers check you out online.
 With more information, they might be persuaded to attend your next event.